 The site plan indicates a minimum 17 metre-wide natural vegetative buffer along the easterly lot line where the proposed development directly abuts the rear yards of single detached dwellings on Vintage Way and Cognac Court.
 The general intent is to utilize existing tree cover in order to mitigate the impact of the six-storey built form on abutting low density housing.
 The proponents have provided various renderings to illustrate the interface, including a video fly-over.
-A reduced planting strip is being requested along the southerly lot line, which has less of an impact based on the nature of the abutting use (Bell Canada facility).
+A reduced planting strip is being requested along the southerly lot line, where the subject land abuts a Bell Canada facility.

-Staff have attended the site and noted that the existing tree cover is mainly comprised of second-growth white birch and trembling aspen, with a mixed understorey.
+Staff attended the site and have noted that the existing tree cover is mainly comprised of second-growth white birch and trembling aspen, with a mixed understorey.
 The predominant tree species are deciduous, which may not provide the desired screening through parts of the year.
 Although the density of vegetation is high, the trees are somewhat underdeveloped in keeping with the characteristics of second-growth trees (thin trunks and sparse canopy).